RHIT-CSSE/csse332/docs/checkpoint2.md

 ## Yielding

-The yield process does not change much from checkpoint 1, all you have to do is to make sure that the process that is yielding is the currently running one (how would you do that?) then wake up the scheduler to take on the work after that.
+The yield process does not change much from checkpoint 1, all you have to do is to make sure that the process that is yielding is the currently scheduled one (how would you do that?) then wake up the scheduler to take on the work after that.

 ## Deregistration